-- Implementing the site ERCP, including ordering site evacuations, coordinating fire-fighting efforts, and directing spill control and cleanup. - Supervising site evacuation. - Contacting emergency services such as the fire department, ambulance, and security services, as may be required. - Assisting in providing first aid services and medical support or evacuation for injured or exposed personnel. - Determining the cause of the incident and ways to prevent future occurrences. - Preparing a written incident or near-miss report for submission to the Parsons and USAESCH Project Managers.
+- Implementing the site ERCP, including ordering site evacuations, coordinating fire-fighting efforts, and directing spill control and cleanup. - Supervising site evacuation. - Contacting emergency services such as the fire department, ambulance and security services, as may be required. - Assisting in providing first aid services and medical support or evacuation for injured or exposed personnel.

+- Determining the cause of the incident and ways to prevent future occurrences. - Preparing a written incident or near-miss report for submission to the Parsons and USAESCH Project Managers.

-On-site personnel are responsible for reporting emergencies or conditions immediately to their supervisors, alerting other employees, helping injured personnel, and assisting as directed to mitigate the incident.
+On-site personnel are responsible for reporting emergencies or conditions immediately to their supervisors, alerting other employees; helping injured personnel, and assisting as directed to mitigate the incident.

-14.2 ON-SITE EMERGENCIES
+16.2 ON-SITE EMERGENCIES

 On site emergencies can range from minor cuts and scrapes to explosions, fires, and the release of toxic gases.
-Apparently, minor incidents at hazardous waste sites can have serious consequences or may indicate the presence of a previously unknown health and safety hazard.
+Apparently minor incidents at hazardous waste sites can have serious consequences or may indicate the presence of a previously unknown health and safety hazard.
 Explosions, fires, and the release of toxic gases will not only involve site workers, but may affect the neighboring populations and the environment.

-All incidents will be reported as soon as possible to the Site Manager, and the SHSO or the UXOSO who will determine the appropriate steps to be taken.
+All incidents will be reported as soon as possible to the Site Manager and the SHSO who will determine the appropriate steps to be taken.

 When the incident is minor, the work may continue.
-When an incident is considered serious, work will be discontinued until the emergency has been brought under control, the incident has been evaluated, and any conditions, which may have contributed to the emergency, have been mitigated.
+When an incident is considered serious, work will be discontinued until the emergency situation has been brought under control, the incident has been evaluated, and any conditions which may have contributed to the emergency have been mitigated.

-All site incidents, including near misses, will be investigated and documented, using the Incident Report Form and Incident Follow-Up Report Form in Attachment A-2.
+All site incidents, including near misses, will be investigated and documented, using the Incident Report Form and Incident Follow-Up Report Form in Attachment A-15.

-14.3 OFF-SITE EMERGENCIES
+16.3 OFF-SITE EMERGENCIES

 In the unlikely event of a vapor release off-site, the contamination source will be secured, if possible.

 Emergency response contacts will be notified in the following order:

-1. SEDA Security and Environmental Office
+- 1. SEDA Security and Environmental Office

-- 2. Safety Officer - 3.
-Project Manager
+- 2. Safety Officer

+- 3. Project Manager

-The phone numbers of these contacts are provided in Table A-21 and will be posted in the field office.
+The phone numbers of these contacts are provided in Table A-15 and will be posted in the field office.

-14.4 SITE PERSONNEL AND LINES OF AUTHORITY
+16.4 SITE PERSONNEL AND LINES OF AUTHORITY

-A clear chain-of-command in emergencies ensures clear and consistent communication between site personnel and, therefore, results in more effective response to the emergency.
-The duties of site personnel in emergencies are outlined below:
+A clear chain-of-command in emergency situations ensures clear and consistent communication between site personnel and, therefore, results in more effective response to the emergency situation.
+The duties of site personnel in emergency situations are outlined below:

-- The Site Manager will direct all emergency response operations, designate duties to other site personnel, and serve as liaison with government officials and emergency response teams. - The Site Health and Safety Officer will make initial contact with off-site emergency response teams (first aid, fire, police, etc.), make recommendations on work stoppage, and provide for on-site first aid and rescue for all matters that are related to chemical agents, exclusive of MEC.
-He/She will coordinate with the UXO Safety Officer in all matters involving MEC. - The UXO Safety Officer will make initial contact with off-site emergency response teams (first aid, fire, police, etc.), make recommendations on work stoppage, and provide for on-site first aid and rescue for all matters that relate to MEC. - The Field Office Supervisor will be designated when no one is performing this function during normal site work.
+The Site Manager will direct all emergency response operations, designate duties to other site personnel, and serve as liaison with government officials and emergency response teams.

+The Site Health and Safety Officer will make initial contact with off-site emergency response teams (first aid, fire, police, etc.), make recommendations on work stoppage, and provide for on-site first aid and rescue.

+The Field Office Supervisor will be designated when no one is performing this function during normal site work.
 This person will maintain contact with off-site response teams and notify additional agencies or offices that need to be contacted.